-Muslims around the world use the Islamic Calendar (also known as the Lunar or Hijri calendar) to determine the dates of religious events and observances.
-This Hijri calendar, which is 12 months long, is based on the lunar cycle.
-As such, each new month begins when a new moon is sighted.
+Muslims worldwide use the Islamic Calendar (also known as the Hijri calendar) to determine the dates of religious events and observances.

 KEY ISLAMIC DATE | GREGORIAN DATE IN 2024* | HIJRI DATE |